erick-rivas/landing-reference/README.md

 # Node.js Landing

-This repository holds the source code of a **template** for the development of a **Node.js landing** written mainly in javascript, pug and scss.
+This repository holds the source code of a **reference** for the development of a **Node.js landing** written mainly in javascript, pug and scss.

 ## Architecture design